 Activity 2: Paleontology cards.
 Print these cards (and laminate, if possible).
 After reviewing them, have your child use a moveable alphabet or pencil and paper to practice writing some of the terms.
 You can also print doubles of the cards to play a game of memory.

-Activity 3: Dinosaur color-by-number addition and subtraction activity.
-If your child isn’t ready for mental math, have counting manipulatives handy to help them find the sum or difference.
+Activity 3: Dinosaur color-by-number addition activity.
+If your child isn’t ready for mental math, have counting manipulatives handy to help them find the sums.

 The day of our dino dig has finally arrived!
 Let’s dig in.

 Activity 1: Present your child with the now hardened dino dig tray.
 Give them paintbrushes, spoons or small shovels, a chisel, and a hammer and let them start digging!